How to Use Survey Development in ServiceNow

-We will start with the difference between Transactional vs. Relational Surveys.
-Most of the time you’ll be using a transactional survey, which is a survey that is sent in regards to a specific transaction (ticket) that was submitted to your Support Desk.
+We start with the difference between Transactional vs. Relational Surveys.
+Most of the time you will be using a transactional survey: a survey that is sent in regards to a specific transaction (ticket) that was submitted to your Support Desk.

 Relational surveys are focused on the overall experience of the Support Desk.
-These are often sent with a substantial list of questions that allow for free-form feedback from your customers.
-The survey is intended to measure how the experience evolves over a period of time has passed and requires far more in-depth analysis than the transactional survey, due to its nuanced questions and amount of unstructured feedback from your customers.
+These surveys are often sent with a substantial list of questions that allow for free-form feedback from your customers.
+This type of survey is intended to measure how the experience evolves over a period of time has passed and requires far more in-depth analysis than the transactional survey, due to its nuanced questions and amount of unstructured feedback from your customers.

-For this discussion, we are focusing on transactional surveys.
+For this discussion, we will focus on transactional surveys.

 Know your metrics

 Before designing your survey, you should know whom you are reporting for, what metrics you are trying to provide data for and how this information will be calculated, as well as when these metrics will be provided for analysis.

 - Who – Will this nSAT reporting be for Support Desk management or is this for executive management to evaluate a recent tool change or product release?